The HCL

 Standard scan files, see this topic.

-- Application login:Specify login
+- Application login:Specify

-information that will allow AppScan on Cloud to
+login information that will allow AppScan on Cloud to scan pages that require

-- Select Login not required
+- Select Login not

-if additional authentication is unnecessary.
+required if additional authentication

 - Select Login required: Username and